ente76/sd-id128/README.md

 ## License

-sd-id128: wrapper for sd-id128 of libsystemd
+sd-id128: a wrapper for sd-id128 of libsystemd

 Copyright (C) 2020 Christian Klaue [mail@ck76.de]

 This program is free software: you can redistribute it and/or modify